 Suspension or cancellation of products and labels under these circumstances may lead to a deemed permit being issued (under s 45B of the Agvet Code) for up to 12 months.
 The deemed permit may contain instructions for use, possession, custody and supply.
 However, if the risk is significant, the APVMA may declare that the deeming provision ceases to apply, or that the permit is issued for a duration of less than 12 months.

 More information on label reviews can be found on our website.

 Interrelated suspensions and cancellations

-Under s 44 of the Agvet Code, the APVMA is obligated to (must) or has the option to (may) take interrelated action when it suspends or cancels approvals or registrations.
+Section 44 of the Agvet Code provides that in certain circumstances the APVMA is either obligated to (must), or has the option to (may), take interrelated action when it suspends or cancels approvals or registrations.

 If the APVMA suspends or cancels the approval of an active constituent, it must also suspend or cancel any product registration for that active constituent.

 If the APVMA suspends or cancels the registration of a chemical product, it may also suspend or cancel any approval relating to a label for containers for the product.

 If the APVMA suspends or cancels the only approved label, or all the approved labels, for containers of a chemical product, it may also suspend or cancel the product registration.